Stocks fall, dollar gains after Trump gets coronavirus

 “If more members of the U.S. government’s senior leadership are diagnosed positive, gold could be set for an extended rally,” said Jeffrey Halley, a senior market analyst at OANDA.

-Reporting by Herbert Lash in New York and Elizabeth Howcroft; additional reporting by Rachel Armstrong in London; editing by Tomasz Janowski, David Evans, Jonathan Oatis and Dan Grebler
+Reporting by Herbert Lash in New York and Elizabeth Howcroft; additional reporting by Rachel Armstrong in London; editing by Dan Grebler and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.